- Career Center

 Are you dreaming of finding the perfect postdoctoral position in the United States but feel that you could benefit from guidance from international postdocs already in the United States?
-Do you have visa-related questions?
-Perhaps you are already in the United States, and are now having problems obtaining a credit card?
 The International Postdoc Survival Guide is a comprehensive guide to enhance the experience of doing a postdoc in the United States for international postdocs.
 View the full International Postdoc Survival Guide to learn more.

 The NPA has issued a white paper on immigration reform, "International Postdoctoral Researchers and Their Importance to the Advancement of U.S. Science, Technology and National Security," calling on U.S. policy makers and agency leaders to consider changes to laws and regulations governing international postdocs.

 This webinar, co‐sponsored by the NPA and the American Psychological Association, provides discussion on current and long‐term impacts on the international community and potential legal avenues for remedy.
 View the webinar on YouTube

 A directory of funding opportunities open to international scholars.
 Although care has been taken in preparing the list, please refer to each fellowship website for detailed eligibility requirements.
 View the complete list.